 Potential adopters are required to complete our application before adoption.

-You may complete the application and email to firstname.lastname@example.org
+You may request an application emailing firstname.lastname@example.org

 Our adoption fee is $125 for cats less than 6 months old, and $75 for cats more than 6 months old.
 Adoption fees for exotic, unusual, or pure bred cats (e.g. Himalayans, Siamese, Main Coon cats) may be higher.
 The fee includes testing for feline leukemia and aids, the series of distemper vaccines, the rabies vaccines, wormings, advantage so they are flea free when you take them home, a veterinary exam, and the spay or neuter.
 Microchipping is available for an additional $45.
 The adoption fee is waived for qualifying adopters interested in one of our sponsored cats.